When Patients Hit Record in the Healthcare Setting

 Vermont law does not contain any provisions regarding the legality of recording or sharing any audio-based conversations.

-When developing a policy on audio and visual recordings, you should ask the following questions:
+When developing a policy on audio and visual recordings, the organization should ask the following questions:

-Will patients ever be allowed to record a visit?
+Can patients be allowed to record a visit?

 Yes